epicurithmetic/sudoku/README.md

 [Dream] Develop a UI which makes it easier for the user to enter the sudoku problem.
 The current method is cumbersome.

-[Big Dream] To write image recognistion software which recognises a sudoku problem from a photo taken with a phone.
+[Big Dream] To write image recognition software which recognises a sudoku problem from a photo taken with a phone.
 An app for a phone which can take a picture of a sudoku board and return the solution.